ValentinBELYN/icmplib/README.md

   - Type: `int`
   - Default: `PID`

+- `traffic_class`

+  The traffic class of packets.
+Provides a defined level of service to packets by setting the DS Field (formerly TOS) or the Traffic Class field of IP headers.
+Packets are delivered with the minimum priority by default (Best-effort delivery).

+  Intermediate routers must be able to support this feature.<br>
+  *Only available on Unix systems.
+Ignored on Windows.*

+  - Type: `int`
+  - Default: `0`

 - `max_hops`

   The maximum time to live (max number of hops) used in outgoing probe packets.